Introduction

 How many people can play Mao at a time?

-The Mao card game can be played with many players at once if desired.
+Mao can be played with many players at once if desired.

 However, as the dealer must concentrate and catch each player’s mistakes, it may become substantially more work for the Dealer as the player count increases.

-“The only rule I can tell you is this one” Is a phrase commonly used among all variations of Mao.
-As the point of Mao is for players to learn the rules by observation, generally, the above phrase is the only rule that veteran players may share with new ones.
+“The only rule I can tell you is this one” Is a phrase commonly used.
+As the point is for players to learn the rules by observation, generally, the above phrase is the only rule that veteran players may share with new ones.

 How many cards does each player get?

-In general, Mao games will have players be dealt 3 or 7 cards for their initial deal.
+However, in general, players will be dealt 3 or 7 cards for their initial deal.
 However, this number can be altered on preference.

-The only requirement that must be true in all games of Mao: each player receives the same number of cards.
-It matters less how many cards are dealt, but as a Shedding game in order for “fair” play each Player must start with the same number of cards.
+The only requirement: each player receives the same number of cards.
+It matters less how many cards are dealt, but as a shedding game for “fair” play each Player must start with the same number of cards.

-The point of Mao is not to play fair, but in shedding games, starting the game with even one less card than the rest of the players is a massive advantage.
+The point is not to play fair, but in shedding games, starting the game with even one less card than the rest of the players is a massive advantage.

 What are the origins of the name Mao?